indradb/indradb/README.md

 ## Usage

 IndraDB offers a variety ways to work with it: as a server with cross-language support, as a rust library, and via CLI.
 What follows are a few examples of each use case.
+These examples will require you to have a running server, e.g. to start an in-memory server, simply run `indradb-server`.

 ### Server